As a vegan, you know vitamin B12 is a key component of a healthy plant based diet. But what are vitamin B12 foods for vegans?

 How does food affect my B12 status?
 Should I supplement?

-You’ll want to read the entire dietitian written article to get the scoop.
+You’ll want to read this entire dietitian written article to get the scoop.
 Lets dive in!

 Disclaimer: This article is just for educational purposes and is not providing personal medical or dietary advice.
-Consult your doctor if you have any health concerns and before starting a supplement or making major dietary changes.
+Consult your doctor if you have any health/diet concerns or want to take a supplement.
+Please note, food product ingredients/formulations may change.
+Check your product for updated information.
 See our Disclaimers for more details.

 This post was originally published on 2/17/22.
 The updated date is listed above.